Religio Laici: Excerpt

 Dryden concludes the poem with a plea for moderation in all things including religious debate.
-On this subject, more than all others, it behoves each citizen to 'curb' their 'private Reason' (or opinions) rather than disturb 'the publick Peace'.
+On this subject, more than all others, it behoves each citizen to 'curb' their 'private reason' (or opinions) rather than disturb 'the public peace'.
 It is notable that the climax of this long series of complex religious arguments is social rather than religious: 'Common quiet is Mankind's concern'.

 The Hind and the Panther

 Five years after publishing Religio Laici Dryden drastically changed his position and converted to Roman Catholicism.
 He published a long and complex allegorical poem in three parts, The Hind and the Panther (1687) to explain his conversion.
 The fact that he converted a few years into the rule of the Catholic king, James II, prompted much scorn and derision from contemporaries.